ket0x4/Ket.ai.app/README.md

-# Ket.ai.app
+# aiket

- some random app
+A new Flutter project.